AI-In-Population-Health-Lab/Bayesian_network_transfer_learning_2025/README.md

 This project created the Bayesian Network Transfer Learning (BN-TL) algorithm to re-use of source model, such as  influenza,  learned from electronic medical record (EMR) data to predict the target data set. (for more info see: *Transfer Learning For Bayesian Case Detection Systems*)

-If using this package, please cite this dissertation [Ye, Y., 2019.
-Transfer learning for Bayesian case detection systems (Doctoral dissertation, University of Pittsburgh.](https://d-scholarship.pitt.edu/35684/)
+If using this package, please cite this dissertation [Ye, Ye.
+Transfer learning for Bayesian case detection systems.
+Doctoral dissertation, University of Pittsburgh.
+2019.](https://d-scholarship.pitt.edu/35684/)
 If having question, contact Dr. Ye Ye through yeyewy@gmail.com

 # 2. Quick Start